Is there a way for me to present my research if I am unable to attend Fall Meeting?

 Who can participate in the Virtual Poster Showcase?

 Undergraduate students (pursuing a bachelor’s, bachelor’s honors, or associate’s degree) may participate in both the Fall and Spring Showcases, and the Fall Showcase is open to graduate students (pursuing a master’s or Ph.D.).
-Beginning in Spring 2017, select high school students will also be participating.
+Select high school students are also able to participate.

 Do I need to be an AGU member or have membership in another professional organization?